 The Star Wars character Padmé Amidala Naberrie has a complex storyline.
-She is the teenage Queen of Naboo, a senator in the Galactic Senate, wife of Jedi Knight Anakin Skywalker, mother of Luke Skywalker and Leia Organa, and grandmother to Ben Solo.
+She is the teenage Queen of Naboo, a senator in the Galactic Senate, the wife of Jedi Knight Anakin Skywalker, the mother of Luke Skywalker and Leia Organa, and the grandmother of Ben Solo.

-Although these roles aren’t all portrayed in one film, the character’s storyline connects to all the Star Wars films.
+Although these roles aren’t all portrayed in one film, the characters’ storylines connect to all the Star Wars films.
 The role appeared in the Star Wars prequel trilogy as the love interest of Anikan Skywalker.

 Natalie Portman played the role throughout the trilogy.
-Although not new to the world of acting, Portman was skyrocketed into the Hollywood limelight after appearing in the first film and grew up in the eyes of the Star Wars loyal fan base.
+Although not new to the acting world, Portman skyrocketed into the Hollywood limelight after appearing in the first film and grew up in the eyes of the Star Wars loyal fan base.

 Natalie Portman was born on June 9, 1981, as Neta-Lee Hershlag.
 Her acting career started at a young age when she starred as Mathilda Lando in Léon: The Professional at just 12 years of age.